NCAS-CMS/cfdm/docs/source/tutorial.rst

 Indexing
 ^^^^^^^^

-Indexing a `Data` object follows rules that are very similar to the `numpy indexing rules
+Indexing a `Data` instance follows rules that are very similar to the `numpy indexing rules
 <https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`_,
 the only differences being: